lightning/bolts/02-peer-protocol.md

 The receiver MUST NOT consider funds received using `push_msat` to be received until the funding transaction has reached sufficient depth.

+The sender must set `len` to the length of the serialized, unsigned, partial funding transaction, which MUST be followed by the transaction itself.

+`partial_funding_tx` is an unsigned, partial funding transaction that includes:
+ * inputs that the sender wants to use to fund the channel.
+These inputs MUST be either P2WPKH or P2WSH and must include the witness script in their signature script field.
+ * an optional change output

+Please note that this partial transaction does not include the multisig funding output, since the sender does not know the receiver's public key yet.

 #### Rationale